Fifth session (Oct. 5, 2017)

 In fact, when I tell a friend I'm depressed and part of their response is to smile or try to joke, it makes me want to hit them.
 If they try to lighten my mood in any way, I want to say, "Fuck you!"
 Their behavior suggests to me that they aren't taking me seriously or they live on a planet where things are never very bad.
 I feel a canyon of space between our worlds which makes me feel even more isolated, helpless and alone.

-Again: it's a good thing my depression didn't last after that first week.
+Again: it's really lucky that my depression didn't last after that first week.
 I imagine the staff thinks I'm enough trouble in a good mood.

-After lunch (turkey sandwich and an orange, my first repeat meal), a facilitator who seemed nervous led the session: he spoke with a lot of "um" and "uh," and struggled to find words.
+After lunch (turkey sandwich and an orange), a facilitator who seemed nervous led the session: he spoke with a lot of "um" and "uh," and struggled to find words.
 It seemed to me that he didn't have as much of the other facilitators' ease.
-We filled out a handout that led us to imagine our future selves: how they look, how they act, how they handle problems, etc. It was an okay exercise, but either it or the counselor didn't inspire people to talk and the hour dragged.
+We filled out a worksheet that led us to imagine our future selves: how they look, how they act, how they handle problems, etc. It was an okay exercise, but either it or the counselor didn't inspire people to talk and the hour dragged.

 In the previous hour, during the discussion of strength, the facilitator had offered her view of what strength is.
 I appreciated that.
 She and Dr. B are the only two who seem comfortable adding their own opinions to a discussion.
 Everyone else keeps the focus fixed relentlessly on us, with phrases like, "What do you think?" and "Does anyone else...?" and "How does that sound?"

 When people stopped talking, the nervous facilitator switched from the handout in front of us to the subject of strength versus courage.
-Things continued to drag, and I'd like to hear what the facilitators think, so I asked him, "What do you think the difference is between strength and courage?"
+Things continued to drag, so I asked him, "What do you think the difference is between strength and courage?"

 He said, "That's what I'm asking you."